SCCapstone/ClubPenguinFanPage/readMe.md

 username: clubpenguin
 password: gamecocks

-You can also check out the login below to test the algorithms on some sample book chapters.
-username: samyu
-password: gamecocks

 PLEASE LOG OUT AFTER USAGE.
 ONLY ONE PERSON MAY BE LOGGED INTO ACCOUNT AT A TIME.

 ## Testing